unnus/unnus/content/medical/hospital-branding-how-to-build-a-timeless-hospital-brand.md

 permalink = "medical/hospital-branding"
 readingTime = "6"
 socialThumbnail = "/assets/images/work/healthier-thumbnail.jpg"
-table_of_content = ["Intro", "What hospital brand is not", "What is a hospital branding strategy", "Perks of having an established hospital brand ", "case study", "Pivoting your hospital brand during this pandemic ", "Whats next"] title = "Hospital branding: How to build a timeless hospital brand" twitterHandle = "/@SlimanBaghouri"
+table_of_content = ["Intro", "What hospital brand is not", "What is a hospital branding strategy", "Perks of having an established hospital brand ", "case study", "Pivoting your hospital brand during a pandemic ", "Whats next"] title = "Hospital branding: How to build a timeless hospital brand" twitterHandle = "/@SlimanBaghouri"